Dominica at the 2024 Summer Olympics

 Dominica competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
-It was the nation's eighth consecutive appearance at the Summer Olympics.

-Thea LaFond won the country's first, and to date, only medal—a gold in the women's triple jump on 3 August.
+It was the nation's eighth consecutive appearance at the Summer Olympics after its debut at the 1996 Summer Olympics at Atlanta.
+The Dominican team consisted of four athletes — two men and two women — competing in two sports.
+Thea LaFond won the country's first Olympic medal, a gold, in the women's triple jump event on 3 August.